hanyu-dev/miku-ktls/ktls/README.md

 offload](https://www.kernel.org/doc/html/latest/networking/tls-offload.html))
 for any type that implements `AsRawFd`, given a rustls `ServerConnection`.

+> [!TIP]
+> This crate is modified from the original one.
+>
+> The core change is that will return the underlying TlsStream when error (fallback mode).

 ## License

 This project is primarily distributed under the terms of both the MIT license